-Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for Snowshoe Water & Sewer indicates that the water supply is susceptible to possible future contamination based on the following:
+Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Hamrick PSD indicates that the water supply is susceptible to possible future contamination based on the following:

-- ✓ Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the Cheat River Watershed.
-Residential and forested mountains are the predominant land use within the ZCC.
+- ✓ The 17 stream crossings provide the opportunity for an accidental release/spill of material to get directly into the stream drainage network.
+Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the Cheat River Watershed.
+In addition, the health of the Dry Fork may be impacted by a number of regulated and unregulated point and non-point sources in the ZCC and WSDA.